niluss/gear360_gallery_mod/README.md

-This is a Fork of https://github.com/ottokiksmaler/gear360_modding
+This is a Fork of https://github.com/ottokiksmaler/gear360_modding for the Samsung Gear 360

 I only updated Gallery and added 360 Viewer and Delete functionality.